App Center Auth

 - Scopes, such as

-Learn about the Azure AD B2C authorization code flow.
+Learn more about the Azure AD B2C authorization code flow.

 Using App Center Auth has the following limitations in preview:

-- We require an existing Azure subscription and Azure AD B2C:
+- We require an existing Azure subscription and the following Azure AD B2C entities:

 - You have to register both mobile and web applications on Azure AD B2C.